How to create a cross-border eCommerce strategy and solution

 As each market has its own characteristics, consider the pros and cons of each eCommerce entry option: Marketplaces, B2B2C and direct-to-consumer (D2C).

-With about 50% of retail eCommerce sales happening on marketplaces like Amazon, Alibaba, Mercado Libre and Taobao, brands might consider it the easiest and cheapest option.
-Indeed, adding product catalogs to a marketplace presents near-zero investment or risk, which may be ideal for high-risk markets or as a starting point for an international expansion.
+With 72% of global eCommerce going through marketplaces like Amazon, Alibaba, Mercado Libre and Taobao, brands might consider it the easiest and cheapest option.
+Indeed, adding product catalogs to a marketplace presents low investment or risk, which may be ideal for high-risk markets or as a starting point for an international expansion.

 Brand-agnostic shoppers — those who know what they want but not who they want — tend to use online marketplaces, so they’re a great place to experiment before launching your D2C footprint.
 In the long run, however, marketplaces are essentially crowded platforms where brands have low visibility, compete on price and have no direct contact with customers.

 B2B2C stands for business-to-business-to-consumer and, as the name implies, it’s a model in which a company sells its product or service in partnership with a B2C organization.
-This approach makes sense for companies wary of investing in a direct-to-consumer strategy due to a lack of budget or for highly regulated markets like China.
+This approach makes sense for companies wary of investing in a direct-to-consumer strategy due to budget constraints or for highly regulated markets like China.

 Direct-to-consumer (D2C) is the business model of selling products directly to consumers and bypassing third-party intermediaries, such as marketplaces or distributors.
 On the global stage, brands opt for D2C instead (or in addition to) adding products on marketplaces and/or opening physical stores to:

 Companies can go D2C globally from a single website, which works well when targeting geographically close markets that share a common language, such as the US and Canada or Germany and Austria.
-A more sophisticated D2C alternative is to create localized eCommerce sites and touchpoints, which requires more effort and investment but is ideal for curating audiences and creating tailored customer experiences.
+A more sophisticated D2C alternative is to create localized eCommerce sites and touchpoints, which require greater effort and investment but are ideal for curating audiences and creating tailored customer experiences.

 Ultimately, marketplaces are suitable for introducing your brand and creating early traction, especially in high-risk markets, and B2B2C is an option for regulated markets that are hard to enter.
-Creating a D2C approach, on the other hand, might require more investment, but it provides the foundation for growth in the long run for your strategic markets.
+Creating a D2C approach, on the other hand, might require more investment, but it provides a long-term foundation for growth in your strategic markets.

 For businesses expanding internationally, their eCommerce technology must support their aspirations.
 From easy product catalog localization to supporting multiple currencies and languages, the operationalization of your strategy makes all the difference to your bottom line.

-Unified commerce technology is perfectly crafted to meet the needs of enterprises expanding to multiple countries.
-Instead of investing in disparate systems to support each and every single country/region, which increases costs and complexity significantly, you can unify all your countries in one platform while customizing each locale to specific requirements.
+Unified commerce is perfectly crafted to meet the needs of enterprises expanding to multiple countries.
+Instead of investing in disparate systems to support each and every country/region, which significantly increases costs and complexity, you can unify all your countries on a single platform while customizing each locale to specific requirements.

 This means your business can maintain one master product catalog and tailor each country/region to display only relevant products, inventory, pricing and customer data.
 You can also configure different currencies, languages, tax rates and payment methods according to country-specific requirements while maintaining visibility across all your markets.

-Composable commerce is what makes this level of flexibility and scalability possible.
-Its modular architecture allows businesses to integrate best-of-breed services and build tailored commerce experiences for each market, without having to replatform or duplicate systems.
-By decoupling the frontend and backend and supporting API-first integrations, composable commerce enables brands to easily plug in localization services, regional payment gateways, tax engines and fulfillment providers as needed.
+A modular, flexible and scalable commerce architecture takes this further, allowing businesses to integrate best-of-breed services and build tailored experiences for each market, without having to replatform or duplicate systems.
+By supporting API-first integrations, composable commerce enables brands to easily plug in localization services, regional payment gateways, tax engines and fulfillment providers as needed.

 In short, unified commerce centralizes customer and operational data across all channels and markets.
-Composable commerce allows you to quickly adapt that framework to local nuances, market shifts and business growth, without compromising consistency or control.
+A modular, composable approach allows you to quickly adapt that framework to local nuances, market shifts and business growth, without compromising consistency or control.

 Localizing your eCommerce